Thomas Forrest (colonist)

-On October 1, 1608, what is known as the Second Supply came to the new colony of Virginia aboard the English ship the Mary and Margaret (or Mary-Margaret, both names appear in the records) under Captain Christopher Newport to resupply the colony at Jamestown, Virginia.
+On October 1, 1608, what is known as the Second Supply came to the new colony of Virginia aboard the English ship the Mary and Margaret under Captain Christopher Newport to resupply the colony at Jamestown, Virginia.
 Thomas Forrest was listed as a gentleman on that ship as shown on its manifest.
-This ship brought with it the first two women to come to Jamestown, one of whom was Thomas Forrest's second wife Margaret Foxe) and Anne Burras, Margaret's maid.
-Thomas Forrest is said in genealogies Thomas and Margaret had married on August 16, 1605, in St. Giles in the Fields, London, England, four years after Peter was born.
+This ship brought with it the first two women to come to Jamestown, one of whom was Thomas Forrest's second wife Margaret Foxe and the other Anne Burras, Margaret's "maid".
+Thomas Forrest is said in genealogies that he and Margaret had married on August 16, 1605, in St. Giles in the Fields, London, England, four years after Peter was born.

 Thomas's elder brother, Miles Forrest, inherited the title to their father's estates and the younger Thomas set out for the adventure of securing new land in a new colony.
 Thomas was a member of the Virginia Company (also known as the Charter of the Virginia Company of London or the London Company) that established the colony.

 In this pivotal time in English history toward the end of the reign of Queen Elizabeth I, the power of the landed gentry for whom wealth was land, was giving way to the rising class of merchants, for whom wealth was trade in shippable goods, such as gold, tea, and tobacco.
 Thomas was one of the gentry who made the transition from the old to the new.

 The origins of Thomas Forrest and his wife require further documentation.
-Thomas Forrest was listed as a shareholder in the Second Charter of Virginia, granted by James I to the London Company of Virginia on May 23, 1609.
+Thomas Forrest was listed as a shareholder in the Second Virginia Charter, granted by James I to the London Company of Virginia on May 23, 1609.
 (See the last line of the charter for his name on page 54.)

 Sir Anthony Forrest of Morborne, Huntingdonshire, was also an investor in the Virginia Company.
 It is likely that Thomas Forrest, the gentleman colonist, is of the Morborne family.
 Thomas's birth records are in St Michael's Church, Chesterton, Huntingdonshire, England.
 His marriage record to Margaret (August 16, 1605) is in the church of St Giles in the Fields, London.